devoter-xyz/devoter-contracts/docs/FeeCalculationSystem.md

 - exemption and administrative controls
 - rounding behaviour and common edge cases

+Note: A summary of the fee calculation logic and key constants are also captured in the contract comments of `DEVoterTreasury.sol`.

 ## Basis points (bps) refresher

 - 1 basis point (1 bps) = 0.01%